MonitorAmbientLight/mal-master/README.md

 ### Step 8

 The very last step of the assembly of the MAL is to screw down the top cover on the case.
-Take the top cover and four hex screws (Part no. X).
+Take the top cover (3D model: mal-top-cover) and four hex screws (Part no. X).
 ![27](/pictures/27.jpeg)

 The final result should look like this: